CodeShadowing95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11- Convert a number from base 2 to base 10
 12- Print all possible combinations of two letters, except oo 13- Print a number with 2 decimal places
+14- Convert a number from base 10 to base 16